SharePoint/sp-dev-docs/docs/features/hub-site/create-hub-site-with-powershell.md

 ## Connect to SPO

-First, you need to connect to SharePoint Online by using Windows PowerShell.
+First, you need to connect to SharePoint Online by using PowerShell.
 The commands use both the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) (-SPO) and the [SharePoint PnP PowerShell Online module](https://www.powershellgallery.com/packages/SharePointPnPPowerShellOnline) (-PnP).

 1. Start Windows PowerShell.